 While some sites are amazingly modern and visual, others are a little less “pretty” but have some great texts.

 This site has thousands of amazing books for K-5, including fiction, nonfiction, and so much more.
 There are even audiobooks and video-based book options, and you can assign students quizzes if you're concerned about comprehension.

 It is free for teachers to use in their classroom, and each student gets set up with their own reading profile and getepic login to allow for differentiation.

 Check it out: www.getepic.com

 This site may not be the prettiest, but it offers all kinds of books for kids.
 The site breaks the available stories by age, book length, and topic.
 This makes it easy to find exactly what your readers may like.

 This site is great for traditional literature units because it offers selections from around the globe.
 I love using these free stories.

 3. Magic Keys

-This site has a number of online books broken into three categories – young children, older children, and young adults.
+This site has many free stories and books broken into three categories – young children, older children, and young adults.

-While this isn't the most modern looking website, it does have good content.
-An added advantage is that many of the books are include audio so that students can have a model for reading.
+While this isn't the most modern-looking website, it does have good content.
+An added advantage is that many of the books include audio so that students can have a model for reading.